-OSCO collectors began focusing their collection efforts on finding these immediate threats. his represented a shift in the context of duty to warn; rather than conducting searches based on varied collection requirements and fulfilling their duty to warn when they identified threat information incidental to their searches on other topics, the OSCO collectors specifically searched for threats that could give rise to a duty to warn.
+OSCO collectors began focusing their collection efforts on finding these immediate threats.
+The Watch would input the information into the FBI's eGuardian system and then the collector would draft an OSIR.
+This represented a shift in the context of duty to warn; rather than conducting searches based on varied collection requirements and fulfilling their duty to warn when they identified threat information incidental to their searches on other topics, the OSCO collectors specifically searched for threats that could give rise to a duty to warn.

 The increased focus on threat OSIRs had three unanticipated consequences.
 First, collectors, particularly new collectors, became less familiar with collection requirements because they were focusing most of their attention in one discrete area, and used the same two collection requirements for the bulk of their OSIRs.
 Second, the urgency with which threat OSIRs have to be published led to a constant expectation of immediate action.
-Third, given that the vast majority of OSIRs written were threat OSIRs, the decision to unmask USPI in threat OSIRs meant that the collectors were becoming accustomed to seeing USPI in OSIRs and were not as accustomed to ensuring appropriate anonymization. g.
-OSIR Review Process A collector is responsible for sending the draft through the OSIR review process.
+Third, given that the vast majority of OSIRs written were threat OSIRs, the decision to unmask USPI in threat OSIRs meant that the collectors were becoming accustomed to seeing USPI in OSIRs and were not as accustomed to ensuring appropriate anonymization.

+g.
+OSIR Review Process

+A collector is responsible for sending the draft through the OSIR review process.
 Before Portland, the pre-publication process for reviewing OSIRs consisted of a peer review, and then review by the content manager.

 An essential part of the OSIR review process is ensuring that the OSIR fulfills an intelligence need identified by a collection requirement.
 There are Priority Intelligence Requirements (PIRs), Essential Elements of Information (EEIs), and Standing Information Needs (SINS), among others.
-Draft requirements articulate intelligence gaps (needs), are OSCO collectors should engage in collection of information to meet assigned OSCO collection requirements.
+260 Draft requirements articulate intelligence gaps (needs), are properly validated, are coordinated with IC members and the DHS IE, and undergo thorough oversight review prior to publication in the appropriate systems.
+261 Requirements are created to address analytical needs, customer needs, and CINT priorities.
+OSCO collectors should engage in collection of information to meet assigned OSCO collection requirements.
+Collection practices, including the use of search terms, should be designed to collect information that fulfills an intelligence need identified by a collection requirement.
 An appropriate review process should identify a draft OSIR that is not responsive to a collection requirement, and the draft OSIR should be held pending resolution of that issue.

 Given the training issues, newer collectors learned how to write OSIRs, in part, by looking at previously published OSIRs.
-262 260 Ex.
-A45.
-261 Ex.
-A40.
-262 Ex.
-A15, A26.
-263 Ex.
-A31.
+262 Consequently, collectors learned to view published OSIRs for reference.
+Collectors used this practice to identify an applicable requirement; they viewed previous reporting on similar subjects when they went about the process of identifying the applicable requirement.
+263

 Some collectors stated that some collection requirements are unclear or general.
 At times, identifying the correct collection requirement can be challenging.
+Sometimes collectors identified information that did not fit neatly within a collection requirement, so they identified the requirement that fit best.264

 Due to the increased focus on publishing threat OSIRs, by May 2020, the new collectors were only looking for threats of violence or incitement of violence relating to the civil unrest.
-As a result, some of the new collectors were only familiar with two of the collection requirements, specifically, the ones on direct threats and threats of violence.
-265
+As a result, some of the new collectors were only familiar with two of the collection requirements, specifically, the ones on direct threats and threats of violence.265